imbue-ai/untitled-ai.github.io/_drafts/2021-02-23-slot-attention.md

 While slot attention is a step in the right direction toward unsupervised object understanding, there are plenty of interesting open questions:
 - How can this work on real data with many objects and noisy backgrounds?
-- What if we had determined objects in an image based on what they’re doing (i.e. moving vs static)?
+- Our team works heavily with video and objects in motion.
+How well would it work if we determined objects in an image based on what they're doing - for example, whether they're moving, or static?
 - Instead of reconstruction loss, what would happen if we use a contrastive loss instead?
 (See [this related work](https://arxiv.org/pdf/2011.10287.pdf) by [Sindy Löwe](https://loewex.github.io/))

 By reimplementing this paper and sharing our code, we hope we can allow others to help answer these questions, and more.